 DIVERSITY AND INCLUSION MISSION STATEMENT

 CPCS is committed to protecting the fundamental constitutional and human rights of its clients by providing zealous advocacy, community-oriented defense, and excellent representation.
+In fulfilling its mission, CPCS is committed to fostering diversity at all levels of the agency.
 We are dedicated to building a strong professional relationship with each of our clients, to understanding their diverse circumstances, and to meeting their needs.
-In striving always to achieve those goals, CPCS embraces diversity and inclusion as core values and is steadfast in our commitment to: (1) ensuring that CPCS staff members represent a broad range of human difference and experience; (2) providing a work climate that is respectful and that supports success; and (3) promoting the dignity and well-being of all staff members.
+In striving always to achieve those goals, CPCS embraces diversity and inclusion as core values and is steadfast in our commitment to: (1) ensuring that CPCS management and staff members represent a broad range of human difference and experience; (2) providing a work climate that is respectful and that supports success; and (3) promoting the dignity and well-being of all staff members.
 CPCS's leadership is responsible for ensuring excellence, diversity, and inclusion.
 Our ability to achieve these goals depends on the efforts of all of us.

-The Director’s work is at the administrative, trial, and appellate levels; and in state as well as federal court It also may involve both criminal and civil litigation.
+The Director’s work will involve criminal and civil litigation and administrative advocacy.
+Litigation will include both trial and appellate advocacy in state and federal court.
 Depending upon the matter at issue, the Director may serve as lead counsel, co-counsel, consultant, amicus curiae, or provide technical support.

 This position will require travel; candidates must have access to reliable transportation throughout the state.

-Applicants must submit (1) a résumé, (2) a statement of interest (which includes a specific description of the applicant’s qualifications)and (3) a writing sample of 10-15 pages, which has not been edited by anyone other than the applicant.
+Applicants must submit (1) a résumé, (2) a statement of interest (which includes a specific description of the applicant’s qualifications) and (3) a writing sample of 10-15 pages which has not been substantially edited by anyone other than the applicant.

-The position will be posted until filled, preference will be given to candidates who apply prior to April 27, 2018.
+The position will be posted until filled; preference will be given to candidates who apply before November 26, 2018.

 The Committee for Public Counsel Services (CPCS) is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, ethnicity, sex, disability, religion, age, veteran or military status, genetic information, gender identity, or sexual orientation as required by Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990, and other applicable federal and state statutes and organizational policies.
 Applicants who have questions about equal employment opportunity or who need reasonable accommodations can contact the Director of Human Resources Management, Lisa Bacon, at email@example.com